Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 Your Aggregate Churn Rate Is Lying to You

-Here is a scenario I have seen dozens of times: a subscription brand looks at their monthly churn rate, sees it declining quarter over quarter, and concludes that retention is improving.
-Meanwhile, their most recent cohorts are churning faster than ever.
+I've seen this scenario dozens of times.
+A subscription brand looks at monthly churn, sees it declining quarter over quarter, and concludes that retention is improving.
+Meanwhile their most recent cohorts are churning faster than ever.

-This is not a hypothetical.
-A study analyzing 25 subscription brands found that aggregate churn rate almost always declines over time — even when cohort-specific churn rates are increasing.
-Hubble Contacts, for example, saw their overall churn rate drop by more than 50% over three years.
-But the percentage of customers who churned within the first month actually rose from 40% to over 50%.
+This is not hypothetical.
+A study analyzing 25 subscription brands found that aggregate churn rate almost always declines over time, even when cohort-specific churn rates are increasing.
+Hubble Contacts saw their overall churn rate drop by more than 50% over three years, while the percentage of customers who churned within the first month rose from 40% to over 50%.

-The declining churn was an illusion created by a growing base of loyal, long-tenured subscribers masking the worsening performance of newer cohorts.
+The declining churn was an illusion.
+A growing base of loyal long-tenured subscribers was masking the worsening performance of newer cohorts.

-This is exactly why cohort analysis matters.
-It is the difference between managing your business on comfortable averages and seeing what is actually happening.
+That's why cohort analysis matters.
+It's the difference between managing your business on comfortable averages and seeing what is actually happening.

 What Cohort Analysis Actually Shows You